Prime Minister Imran Khan's party to form government in PoK; The opposition denounces a "rigging" of the legislative elections | ExBulletin

 The assembly has a total of 53 members but only 45 are directly elected, while five seats are reserved for women and three for technocrats.

-PTI lawyer Sultan Mahmood Chaudhry, who is the favorite candidate for the region’s ‘Prime Minister’, won his seat.
+PTI’s lawyer Sultan Mahmood Chaudhry, who is the favorite candidate for the region’s “Prime Minister”, won his seat.
 Former “Prime Minister” and PML-N leader Raja Farooq Haider retained his seat.
-Another ex – “Prime Minister” and leader of the Muslim Conference, Sardar Attica Ahmed Khan, also won.
+Another ex-prime minister and head of the Muslim Conference, Sardar Attica Ahmed Khan, also won.

 A total of 587 candidates stood for election in 33 constituencies in various districts of the PoK and 121 candidates in 12 constituencies of refugees from Jammu and Kashmir settled in Pakistan.